Souravbit2/Azure-Firewall-Set-up/README.md

 **Steps to Create an Application Rule:**

 1.  **Navigate to your Firewall Policy:**
-    * From your Azure Firewall resource (`AzFW01`), click on the "Firewall Policy" link in the "Overview" blade (or search for "Firewall policies" and select `MyFWPolicy`).
+    * From your Azure Firewall resource (`fw`), click on the "Firewall Policy" link in the "Overview" blade (or search for "Firewall policies" and select `MyFWPolicy`).

 2.  **Create an Application Rule Collection:**
     * On the Firewall Policy page, under "Settings", select "Application Rules".